Ridhi-Garg1/Cartify/README_Cartify.md

 - Browse, filter, and sort products
 - Select product size/variant and add to cart
-- Checkout using Razorpay, Stripe, or Cash on Delivery
+- Checkout using Razorpay, or Cash on Delivery
 - Secure login and user-specific order history

 ### 🛠️ Admin Features